the-road-to-learn-react/the-road-to-react/manuscript/react-legacy/imperative-react.md

 With the helper function, the ref is created in the class' constructor, applied in the JSX for the `ref` attributed, and here used in a lifecycle method.
 The ref can also be used elsewhere, like focusing the input field on a button click.

 Where createRef is used in React's class components, React's useRef Hook is used in React function components.
-As React shifts towards function components, today its common practice to use the useRef hook exclusively to manage refs and apply imperative programming principles.
+As React shifts towards function components, today it's common practice to use the useRef hook exclusively to manage refs and apply imperative programming principles.

 ### Exercises: